 Conversion optimization, or conversion rate optimization (CRO), is the tinkering, tweaking, and testing that occurs to make the most out of every piece of content you publish and every campaign you run.
-Think of it like a digital marketer’s test kitchen, experimenting with different recipes to get the best possible result to serve to the diners.
+Think of it like a digital marketer’s test kitchen, experimenting with different recipes to get the best possible result.

 A conversion refers to any time a web visitor takes a desired action on your website or landing page.
 Therefore, your conversion rate is the number of people who took that action, divided by the total number of people who visited the page.